j.tools

 • Decimals locked in (cannot be changed).

-• Freeze authority revoked (almost always).
+• Freeze permission revoked (almost always).

 For more launch-prep walkthroughs, see the Solana guides category, and for related token mechanics dig into all Solana tagged posts.